Parameterized complexity of isometric path partition: treewidth and diameter: Conclusion

 In this article, we studied the parameterized complexity of \SoPP.
 We proved that the problem admits an \XP-algorithm but is \W[1]-hard when parameterized by the treewidth (and pathwidth) of the input graph.
 This improves the existing results from~\cite{dumas2024graphs} and \cite{PPP}, and answers open questions mentioned in these articles.
 In addition, we obtained an \FPT\ algorithm (with running time $\diam^{O(\tw^2)}\cdot n^{O(1)}$) parameterized by diameter and treewidth, and proved a conditional randomized \ETH-based lower bound that differs from the algorithm running time only by a poly-logarithmic factor.
 As noted in Section~\ref{sec:intro}, this type of running time is relatively rare in the literature.
 Our result shows that \SoPP behaves more like other metric-based problems with respect to treewidth and diameter, as opposed to its non-metric counterpart (\textsc{Path Partition}, see~\cite{PCcaldam}).

-We mention two future research directions.
-First, in the parameterized study of \SoPP, we wonder whether the problem is \FPT\ or \W[1]-hard when parameterized by the solution size $k$.
+As a future research question, we wonder whether the problem is \FPT\ or \W[1]-hard when parameterized by solution size $k$.
 Recall that there is an algorithm running in time $f(k)\cdot n^{O(k)}$~\cite{dumas2024graphs}, and that the treewidth is upper-bounded by a function of $k$ in any \textsc{Yes}-instance~\cite{dumas2024graphs}.
 Note that the analogous problem is known to be \W[1]-hard for $k$ on DAGs~\cite{PPP}, but the authors reported being unable to prove the analogous result for undirected graphs.